-SPRINGTAILS IN THE WINTER
+CAN SPRINGTAILS SURVIVE IN THE WINTER? ^

 Springtails become a problem in and around the home when they begin to appear inside, around pools or in garages.
 The first time or two they emerge no one may notice.
 Once they establish themselves, however, their numbers will be so large that they will be very evident when they come out.
 Expect to see tens of thousands of them as they cover the kitchen floor, sinks, tubs, basements, pool areas and patios.
 It’s important to understand that this behavior is just a symptom of the real problem.
 In other words, what you are seeing is not where the problem resides but rather a migration of them from an overly populated area in search of somewhere new that they can infest.

 So one of the keys to understand springtail issues is to understand that springtails migrate on a regular basis.
 As the worlds most important recycler, they’re constantly looking to “expand” to new areas.
 And for regions where the ground gets too wet, they’re readily crawl up a homes siding and from there, start living on the home.

 But this takes time.
 They don’t move from the ground to the sides of the home to inside the home in one year.
 IT WILL TAKE SEVERAL YEARS FOR SPRINGTAILS TO MIGRATE ONTO AND EVENTUALLY INTO A HOME!

 Now once they’re inside, it means they’re nesting and reproducing under baseboards, in walls, etc. and why treating inside where you see them is imperative.